kbss-cvut/record-manager/README.md

 ## Documentation

-Build configuration and deployment is described in [setup.md](doc/setup.md).
+Build configuration and deployment is described in [Setup Guide](doc/setup.md).
+Development is described in [Development notes](doc/development.md).

 -----